adeola2310/waether-app/README.md

 ## **Best Practice**
-* Added prop-types making the code easy to use and ensuring the type of data in a component are rendered correctly
+* Added prop-types making the code easy to use and ensuring the type of data in a component is rendered correctly
 * Errors were handles well
 * Routes was handed properly although this is a one page app
 * Comments were added where neccessary
 * Codes were linted to analyze and find error in code, prettier for formatting
 * Redux for state management to avoid prop drilling in app
 * All files related to a single components are in a folder
-* Ensure that I make use of code splitting to reduce load time and allowing load chunk only when the component/page is rendered or needed, Using suspense and lazy.
+* Ensure that I make use of code splitting to reduce load time and allow load chunk only when a neccessary component/page is rendered or needed, Using suspense and lazy.

 ## **Features**
 * Funtions for Convering dates in AM/PM and yyyy-mm-dd formats were written without using any library
 * Material ui was used in styling the weather cards and button and material icons for icons
 * User can get tempatures for a given country Munich in this case
-*
+* Avoided NaN for dates in (AM/PM and YYYY/MM/DD) format in safari browser by adding 'T'; parsing from string

+## **Proposed Improvement**
+* More unit tests can be added
+* Mobile device view can also be improved more for users